Intergen provide resources, support and training to intergenerational ministries to equip the church to engage people of all ages in faith formation.

 A decision was made in 2018 to rename the VCCE to Intergen.
 This name change reflects a growing desire to promote and support intergenerational faith formation and communities.
 Continuing in the spirit of our history of training and resourcing, Intergen is engaging a fresh strategy of establishing Communities of Practice in which lay and ordained practitioners are provided with a context for ministry formation and support.
 Our Intergen Communities of Practice operate in various places around Melbourne and beyond.

-Beck is the arty, creative, nerdy half of the creative team at Intergen.
+Beck is arty, creative, and nerdy.
 She’s deeply unsettled by the status quo.
 She’s committed to finding ways to make space for people to explore faith in creative ways.
-She’s currently socially distancing in a house with her three kids, two dogs, and many, many house plants.